 33. Sip an Irish Coffee at Buena Vista Cafe: Signature Irish coffee right in the middle of Fisherman’s Wharf – what more can I say?
 It’s comprised of coffee, whiskey, sugar, and cream, and absolutely perfect on a chilly San Francisco day.

 34. Watch the Blue Angels soar overhead: It took us 4 years of living in the Bay Area to finally watch these jaw-droppingly impressive flight demonstrations, but boy oh boy, the show did not disappoint.
 Fleet Week occurs every October, bringing some of the most elite pilots from the Navy and Marines to town, filling up the bay with military ships and choreographed jets soaring overhead.

 35. Get spooked at Alcatraz: Being the inspiration behind countless urban legends, television shows, and movies, Alcatraz is most definitely one of the most famous things to do in San Francisco.
-Once the home to the state’s most dangerous criminals, Alcatraz is now open to the public for guided tours and is sure to send a shiver down your spine (especially on the extra dark night tour!).
+Once the home to the state’s most dangerous criminals, Alcatraz is now open to the public for guided tours (book yours here!) and is sure to send a shiver down your spine (especially on the extra dark night tour!).